briansune/spectral-repr-cnns/README.md

 ## Code Organization

 All code is located in the ```src``` folder.
-Within that folder, Python functions and classes that are shared between multiple notebooks are all located in the ```modules``` folder.
+Python functions and classes that are shared between multiple notebooks are all located in the ```modules``` folder.

-## Notebooks

-[```approximation-loss.ipynb```](src/approximation-loss.ipynb) - This notebook demonstrates spectral pooling and frequency dropout in action on a minibatch.
-It also replicates the results for the approximation loss from the original paper.

-[```cnn_spectral_parameterization.ipynb```](src/cnn_spectral_parameterization.ipynb) - This notebook replicates the comparison of convergence time (measured in epochs) for traditionally vs spectrally parameterized CNNs.

-[```figure2.ipynb```](src/figure2.ipynb) - This notebook uses the spectral_pool function to downsample an image.

-[```hyperparameter-search.ipynb```](src/hyperparameter-search.ipynb) - This notebook performs hyperparameter search on the CIFAR-10 dataset to identify the best hyperparameters.

-[```full-training-10.ipynb```](src/full-training-10.ipynb) - This notebook uses the best identified hyperparameters to train the network on the entire CIFAR-10 dataset and compute the test accuracy.
-It also shows the improved results we got from manual tuning of the hyperparameters.
-Before running this notebook, unzip ```src/best_model_10.tar.gz```.

-[```full-training-100.ipynb```](src/full-training-100.ipynb) - This notebook uses the best identified hyperparameters to train the network on the entire CIFAR-100 dataset and compute the test accuracy.
-It also shows the improved results we got from manual tuning of the hyperparameters.
-Before running this notebook, unzip ```src/best_model_100.tar.gz```.
+Main python scripts are found in modules.
+Other functions are in the sub folder lib.

 ## Modules